someparty/someparty/source/articles/2019-09-08-deep-prismatic-wave.html.markdown

 description: News and music from Gal Gracen, WHOOP-Szo, Fountain Extreme, Dead Soft, Young Guv, Quasar U.K., The New Pornographers, The Penske File, Commuted, Tallies, Tunic, The World Health Organization
 ---

 Last week, after a half-decade of accomplished short-form material, Vancouver bedroom pop act [Gal Gracen](http://galgracen.bandcamp.com) finally graced the world with a proper full-length.
-The *Fantasy Gardens* LP is a collection of atmospheric tracks that effortlessly float from krautrock to meditative surf vibes to shimmering AM radio pop across ten tracks.
+The *Fantasy Gardens* LP is a collection of atmospheric tunes that effortlessly float from krautrock to meditative surf vibes to shimmering AM radio pop across ten tracks.
 It's the first full-length from the Patrick Geraghty-lead project, following 2013's *Blue Hearts in Exile* EP and the 2016 singles collection *The Hard Part Begins*.

 Geraghty recorded this material with Jo Hirabayashi ([Jo Passed](http://www.jopassed.com/)) over three years in Vancouver and Victoria, with some aspects tracked abroad (in both Ho Chi Minh City, and, curiously, on Malaysia's Mount Kinabalu).
 David Parry (of [Loving](https://www.lovingband.com/)) mixed the album.
 [JAZ Records](https://jazrecords.com/jazrecords.com/portfolio/gal-gracen-fantasy-gardens/) is handling the vinyl release.